 - 2. If you use a laptop and only connect to your LAN using wireless networking, you can use the built-in RJ45 Ethernet connection as your second NIC. - 3.
-The IP address is set to a default of 10.10.10.10. - 4.
+Set the IP address on the drive to "10.10.10.10" by setting the rotary switch at "0". - 4.
 To set the IP address of the second NIC: - a.
 On Windows XP, right click on "My Network Places" and select properties. - b.
 On Windows 7, click Computer.
 Scroll down the left pane until you see "Network".
 Right click and select properties.
 Select "Change adapter settings" - 5.
 You should see an icon for your newly instated NIC.
 Right click again and select properties. - a.
 Scroll down until you see "Internet Properties (TCP/IP)".
 Select this item and click the Properties button. - b.
 On Windows 7 and Vista, look for "(TCP/IPv4)" - 6.
 Select the option "Use the following IP address".
 Then enter the address "10.10.10.11".
 This will give your PC an IP address that is on the same subnet as the drive.
 Windows will know to direct any traffic intended for the drive's IP address to this interface card. - 7.
 Next, enter the subnet mask as "255.255.255.0".
 Be sure to leave "Default gateway" blank.
 This will prevent your PC from looking for a router on this subnet. - 8.
 Because you are connected directly to the drive, anytime the drive is not powered on your PC will annoy you with a small message bubble in the corner of your screen saying "The network cable is unplugged."

-STM23X Inputs and Outputs
+STM23 Inputs and Outputs

-The STM23X drives include 6 digital inputs, 3 digital outputs and 1 analog input
+The STM23 drives include 3 digital inputs and 1 analog input (no analog input on STM23C models).

-• Two high speed digital inputs, 5-24 volt logic, labeled IN1, IN2, can be used for commanding position.
-Pulse & direction or CW/CCW pulses can be fed to these IN1 and IN2 from a motion controller.
-A/B quadrature encoder signals can be used to follow a master encoder.

-Inputs 1-4 can also be connected to sensors, switches and other devices for use with streaming SCL and Q programming commands such as Wait Input (WI), Seek Home (SH), Feed to Sensor (FS), etc. IN3 can also be used as a motor enable input.
-IN4 can be used as an alarm reset input.
-IN3 and IN4 share a common terminal, but can be used as sinking or sourcing inputs.

-• Two lower bandwidth inputs, IN7 and IN8, also with 5-24V input range, can be used for CW/CCW end-of-travel limits.
-NOTE: the available functionality of these inputs is determined by the STM23X control option (S, Q or IP) as well as the motion control mode selected in ST Configurator.

-• Three digital outputs can be used to connect the STM23X to other electronic equipment.
-OUT1 can be dedicated to signaling a fault condition.
-OUT2 can be used to automatically indicate when the motor is moving.
-OUT3 can be used to control a failsafe brake.
-The three outputs can also be used with streaming SCL and Q programming commands such as Set Output (SO), Feed and Set Output (FO).
-All three inputs share a common terminal and can be used only as sinking outputs.

-• One analog input, 0-5 volt logic, labeled AIN, which can be used as an analog velocity or position command.
-It can also be used with streaming SCL and Q programming commands such as Wait Input, Seek Home, Feed to Sensor, etc.
+- Two high speed digital inputs, 5-24 volt logic, labeled STEP (or IN1) and DIR (or IN2), for commanding position.
+Pulse & direction, CW/CCW pulse, and A/B quadrature encoder signals can be used as position commands with these inputs.
+The STEP/IN1 and DIR/IN2 inputs can also be connected to sensors, switches and other devices for use with streaming SCL and Q programming commands such as Wait Input (WI), Seek Home (SH), Feed to Sensor (FS), etc. When not being used for commanding position, these inputs can also be used for CW/CCW end-of-travel limits, CW/CCW jog inputs, or Run/stop & direction velocity-mode inputs.
+NOTE: the available functionality of these inputs is determined by the STM23 control option (S, Q, C or IP) as well as the motion control mode selected in ST Configurator. - One digital input, 5-24 volt logic, labeled EN (or IN3), which can be used for motor enable/disable and/ or alarm reset.
+It can also be connected to a sensor, switch or other device for use with streaming SCL and Q programming commands such as Wait Input, Seek Home, Feed to Sensor, etc. - One analog input, 0-5 volt logic, labeled AIN, which can be used as an analog velocity or position command.
+It can also be used with streaming SCL and Q programming commands such as Wait Input, Seek Home, Feed to Sensor, etc. NOTE: The analog input is not available on STM23C (CANopen) models.

+Connector Pin Diagram - STM23

-Connector Pin Diagram - STM23X
+Connector Pin Diagram - STM23C